lezhou8/bulk/README.md

-# bulk
+## About
-Command-line tool for bulk renaming files and folders
+Simple command-line tool for bulk renaming files and folders.